bdt833/powerlifting_calc/README.md

 pl_final <- pl_filter4 %>% filter(Age != 0)
 ```

 Finally\!
-Our data is looking nice and clean except for the 4th attempt
+Our data is looking nice and clean except for attempt 4.
+These
-lifts.
-These are reserved for world-record breaking lift attempts, so
+are reserved for world-record breaking lift attempts, and these numbers
-these numbers will be left in for now.
-The Wilks and Dots scores are
+will be left in for now.
+The Wilks and Dots scores are coefficients used
-coefficients used to compare lifters among different weightclasses and
+to compare lifters among different weightclasses and genders, and a
-genders, and a higher number is better.
+higher number is better.
 There has been [recent
 research](https://drive.google.com/drive/folders/1-0rE_GbYWVum7U1UfpR0XWiFR9ZNbXWJ)
 showing that Dots score is a fairer metric, but I have included both.
 Now, onto some visualizations/interesting statistics.